Elsayedaa/MLDAMS/readme.txt

 	unlock_tagdropdown(event):
 		-Feeds the neuron tag dropdown menu with the available neurons in a sample once a sample is selected from the upper dropdown menu.
+The event argument is a mouseclick event to a sample in the samples dropdown menu.

 	returnloc():
 		-Echoes the soma location(s) for the selected items to the textbox.